 If you intend to build a wood fire within the park during your stay, you must read and understand the following.

 Permits: Permits are required for any wood fire ignited within the National Seashore.
 Permits are available at visitor centers, the dispatch office, and from field rangers.
 Permits may only be obtained on the day you plan on having a fire.
 The permit is free.
 Permits are not available or valid during high, very high or extreme fire danger, or on Winter Spare the Air days.
 For current fire information, please call 415-464-5100 x2 x1.

 Wood fires & locations: Wood fires are allowed only on beaches (below the high tide line, if possible), 9 meters (30 feet) or more from vegetation and other flammable material-nowhere else.

 Wood fire fuel: Reasonable amounts of driftwood may be gathered from ocean-facing beaches.
 The collection of driftwood for fires is prohibited on Tomales Bay.
 Driftwood should be dry and clean (i.e., no wood coated with creosote or other chemicals, no plywood or other materials with glue, no wood embedded with nails or other metal objects), and shouldn't be much larger or longer than your arm.

 Sudden Oak Death: Wood brought from outside of the park, wait until you are in West Marin before purchasing the firewood to reduce the risk of spreading insect pests or diseases.
 Don't Move Firewood: Buy it where you burn it.
 Do not bring oak, fir, redwood, madrone, tanoak, or other species that are susceptible to Phytophthora ramorum unless they are certified to be free of the plant pathogen Phytophthora ramorum which causes Sudden Oak Death.
-Download the most up-to-date list of plant species that are susceptible to Sudden Oak Death infestation.
+Download the most up-to-date list of plant species that are susceptible to Sudden Oak Death infestation (173 KB PD).
 To limit the spread of Phytophthora ramorum, please do not transport wood from these species.
 Visit the California Oak Mortality Task Force's and the Animal and Plant Health Inspection Service's websites for more information.

 Fire size: The fire may not be more than 0.9 meters (36 inches) in diameter.